 The color science program is designed for students with an undergraduate degree in a scientific or another technical discipline.
 Those with adequate undergraduate work in related sciences start the program as matriculated graduate students.

 Students without adequate undergraduate work in related sciences must take foundation courses prior to matriculation into the graduate program.
 A written agreement between the candidate and the program coordinator will identify the required foundation courses.

 Color Science Careers

-Graduates are in high demand and have accepted industrial positions in electronic imaging, color instrumentation, colorant formulation, and basic and applied research.
-Companies that have hired our graduates include Apple, Dolby Laboratories, Google, Benjamin Moore, Canon Corp., Hallmark, Hewlett Packard Corp., Microsoft Corp., Pantone, Qualcomm Inc., Ricoh Innovations Inc., LG Electronics, and Samsung.
+Alumni of our programs are in high demand and uniquely qualified to address the full breadth of color science in multidisciplinary teams.
+Color science degree graduates have accepted positions in electronic imaging, color instrumentation, colorant formulation, and basic and applied research.
+A sample of companies that have hired our graduates include Apple, Dolby Laboratories, Google, Benjamin Moore, Canon Corp., Hallmark, Hewlett Packard Corp., Microsoft Corp., Pantone, Qualcomm Inc., Ricoh Innovations Inc., LG Electronics, and Samsung.

 What makes an RIT science and math education exceptional?
 It’s the ability to complete science and math co-ops and gain real-world experience that sets you apart.
 Co-ops in the College of Science include cooperative education and internship experiences in industry and health care settings, as well as research in an academic, industry, or national lab.
 These are not only possible at RIT, but are passionately encouraged.

 At the graduate level, and paired with an advanced degree, cooperative education and internships give you the unparalleled credentials that truly set you apart.
 Learn more about graduate co-op and how it provides you with the career experience employers look for in their next top hires.